 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

 Hundreds of thousands of Americans earn money by renting out vacation properties through Airbnb and other platforms.
-While many start as a side hustle to boost their income, a growing number are turning Airbnb hosting into a full-time career — and earning six-figure incomes in the process.
-The opportunity to make more money and build a lucrative property portfolio is intriguing.
-But what does it take to become a full-time Airbnb entrepreneur?
+Although many start as a side hustle to boost their income, a growing number are turning Airbnb hosting into a full-time career — and earning six-figure incomes in the process.
+The opportunity to make more money and build a lucrative property portfolio is intriguing, but what does it take to become a full-time Airbnb entrepreneur?
 We’ll explain what’s involved and share the benefits of this entrepreneurial venture.

 Launching and growing an Airbnb business takes time and careful research.
 Follow these 12 steps to get started.

-Researching and understanding local laws that apply to short-term rental properties in your area is critical.
+It’s critical to research and understand local laws that apply to short-term rental properties in your area.
 Your city or state may require registration, permits, licenses, insurance or other stipulations.
 Some areas forbid the practice altogether.

-For example, in New York, hosts must register with the city and cannot rent homes or apartments for periods of 30 days or less unless they’re physically present.
-This rule applies even if the host lives in or owns the building.
+In New York, for example, hosts must register with the city and cannot rent homes or apartments for 30 days or fewer unless they’re physically present.
+That rule applies even if the host lives in or owns the building.
 Hosts in San Francisco must reside in the property for at least 275 days a year to be eligible to rent it out short-term.

 Consider the following additional legalities: